dotnet/docs/docs/core/install/windows.md

 ### Building apps is slower than expected

-Ensure that the Smart App Control Windows feature is off.
+Ensure that Smart App Control, a Windows feature, is off.
 Smart App Control isn't recommended to be enabled on machines used for development.
-It should be off as any other setting may negatively impact SDK performance.
+Any setting other than "off" might negatively impact SDK performance.

 ## Next steps